Quantum-enhanced Markov Chain Monte Carlo for Combinatorial Optimization: Introduction

 Combinatorial optimization is an important application for quantum computing, inspired by the natural formulation of such problems to finding the ground state of Ising Hamiltonians \cite{Abbas_Challenges_Opportunities_Opt_2024}.
 This mapping has motivated the exploration of quantum optimization algorithms that could offer super-polynomial speedups over classical approaches \cite{Farhi_2001, Farhi_2015, Hastings_2018, Basso_2022, Dalzell_2023, Shaydulin_2024}.
 There exist various approaches to the study of quantum optimization, ranging from provably exact to heuristic algorithms.
 Heuristic approaches usually lack provable convergence guarantees, runtime guarantees, or both \cite{Abbas_Challenges_Opportunities_Opt_2024}.
 Nevertheless, these algorithms could outperform classical solvers for select problem instances.
 In the field of classical optimization, most practically used optimization algorithms are heuristic.
 One such quantum heuristic is the Quantum Approximate Optimization Algorithm (QAOA) \cite{Farhi_2014}, which benefits from bounded worst-case performance guarantees, e.g., for MAXCUT on 3-regular graphs \cite{Wurtz_2021}.
 However, the search for evidence of a quantum advantage has proved extremely challenging, largely due to noise that continues to limit the width and depth of circuits executable on available hardware.

 Whilst we navigate these challenges, heuristic quantum-classical frameworks offer a practically motivated direction for near-term quantum computing research \cite{Runtime_Adv_Chandarana_2025, Eisert_AdvReview_2025}.
-For quantum optimization, methods such as warm-starting leave much to be hopeful about, even before fault-tolerance \cite{Abbas_Challenges_Opportunities_Opt_2024, Eisert_AdvReview_2025}.
+For quantum optimization, hybrid quantum-classical algorithms and techniques such as warm-starting leave much to be hopeful about, even before fault-tolerance \cite{ReduMIS_2025, Abbas_Challenges_Opportunities_Opt_2024, Eisert_AdvReview_2025}.
 Today’s quantum devices--despite inherent noise--have achieved a scale, speed, and fidelity that enable computations beyond the reach of exact classical simulation \cite{Kim_2023_Utility}.
-Hence, it is now possible to benchmark the capabilities of quantum-enhanced solvers on non-trivial optimization problem instances, such as the ones provided in the Quantum Optimization Benchmarking Library (QOBLIB) \cite{QOBLIB_Koch_2025}.
-This resource provides a framework consisting of combinatorial optimization problems, benchmarking metrics, and baseline results to assist the community in exploring the path to quantum advantage in optimization.
-This also enables us to better understand the potential practical usefulness of quantum optimization algorithms in addressing problems that map to industry-relevant applications.
+Hence, we can now benchmark the capabilities of quantum-enhanced solvers on non-trivial optimization problem instances, such as the ones provided in the Quantum Optimization Benchmarking Library (QOBLIB) \cite{QOBLIB_Koch_2025}.
+This resource provides combinatorial optimization problem instances, benchmarking metrics, baseline results to assist the community in exploring the path to quantum advantage in optimization, as well as a foundation to better understand the potential practical usefulness of quantum optimization algorithms in addressing industry-relevant applications.

 As quantum hardware becomes increasingly capable, we can begin to investigate theoretical results with non-trivial problem instances.
 One set of interesting theoretical and early numerical results include those from the quantum-enhanced Markov chain Monte Carlo (QeMCMC) algorithm, originally developed for approximating challenging probability distributions \cite{QeMCMC_Mazzola_2021, QeMCMC_Layden_2023}.
 The authors in Ref.~\cite{QeMCMC_Layden_2023} showed that with a quantum proposal distribution, QeMCMC demonstrated up to a quartic advantage in reaching the target distribution more efficiently compared to classical Markov chain Monte Carlo (MCMC).
-Subsequent work has further investigated behavior, limitations, and variants of QeMCMC \cite{orfi2024barriers, orfi2024bounding, ferguson2025quantum, christmann2025quantum, chang2025quantum}.
+Subsequent work has further investigated behavior, limitations, and variants of QeMCMC \cite{orfi2024barriers, orfi2024bounding, ferguson2025quantum, christmann2025quantum, chang2025quantum, Counterdiabatic_Q_Sampling_2025}.